Quick Answer

 The single most important technical distinction in the infrared sauna market.

-Near IR (700–1,400nm)
+Near IR (700 to 1,400nm)

-- Skin health & rejuvenation
+- Skin health and rejuvenation

 - Collagen production